 When the module is in monitoring mode (DIP switch 8 is ON), the card edge display will show which input has been routed to the PGM outputs.
-Selecting one of these items will take you down into the next menu level.
+Selecting one of these items will route the user down into the next menu level.